JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 Essentially this list is structured into 2 knowledge parts: must know knowledge for being a Software Engineer and an introduction to Machine Learning.

 The list includes references to texts, web pages, YouTube videos, MOOCs and Books.
 I intend to go easy on reading books and just give you the essential list.
 Reading takes up a lot of time and I fear knowledge is not retained.
 The scope of this list is also paired down as much as possible.
 However, I advice you to practice coding for as much as possible.
+You may become disheartened by this list, but try to take heart nontheless.
+If a of this is new then at least try to integrate these topics your work or hobby.
+That way it this information will become more meaningful.

 ## Short description of Goals